 'Gamin and Patches' (8 February 1988) by Mort Walker (Addison) and Bill Janocha.

 Bill Janocha is an American cartoonist and comic historian.
-Since 1987 he works as Mort Walker's assistant on the newspaper comic 'Beetle Bailey'.
-They also created the short-lived gag comic and 'Gamin and Patches' (1987-1988).
-Janocha was also a scriptwriter for 'Spy vs. Spy' in Mad.
-He enjoys additional fame as a comic historian.
+Since 1987, he has worked as an assistant for Mort Walker and his son on the newspaper comic 'Beetle Bailey'.
+With Walker, he also co-created the short-lived gag comic and 'Gamin and Patches' (1987-1988).
+In 1997, Janocha penned two episodes of the gag comic 'Spy vs. Spy' in Mad.
+He enjoys additional fame as a comic historian, having contributed his knowledge to museums, specialized comic magazines, books and exhibitions.

 Early life and career